kpwce/kpwce.github.io/src/content/blog/building-with-gatsby.md

 Now what's Gatsby and why use it here?
 Gatsby is a React-based, open source [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) (SSG).
 I chose it because of its similarity to React and its support for functionality required for this site, e.g., running a blog.
 It heavily relies on [GraphQL](https://graphql.org/) for data retrieval and the React-based framework isn't as light as just HTML, but it was great to have a working site right off the bat.
 With a heavy amount of CSS styling and modular React components, I think I'm happy with the product.

-One awesome feature that Gatsby has is the render Markdown files as HTML, so I can insert some
+One awesome feature that Gatsby has is the ability to render Markdown files as HTML, so I can insert some

 ```python
 print("code")